Towson University values its retired faculty and staff. We hope you'll stay engaged with us!

 As a retired faculty member, you have the option of joining the Towson University Retired Faculty Association (TURFA).
-Membership in TURFA offers you the opportunity to stay connected to the university and other retired faculty members to share information, scholarship, and social interaction.
+Membership in TURFA offers you the opportunity to stay connected to the University and other retired faculty members to share information, scholarship, and social interaction.

 Whether you are enrolled in the Maryland State Retirement & Pension System or the Optional Retirement Program, advance planning for retirement is an important step to ensure a smooth transition from active employment to retirement.

-Retirement benefits are determined by the balance of your ORP account at retirement, which includes contributions from Towson University, plan expenses, and investment gains and losses.
+Retirement benefits are determined by the balance of your ORP account at retirement, which includes contributions from the University, plan expenses, and investment gains and losses.
 You can elect to receive your account in a lump-sum payment or a periodic distribution.
 However, if you wish to participate in the retiree health benefits program, you must elect a lifetime distribution that is paid periodically (i.e., monthly or quarterly).

 Retiree health benefits are administered by the State of Maryland Employee Benefits Division.
 Eligibility for retiree health benefits for yourself and your eligible dependents is based on a number of factors including years of service and whether you are enrolled in the Pension Plan or the ORP.

-Retirees and covered spouses who are Medicare eligible are required to enroll in Medicare Part A and Medicare Part B as of the date of retirement.
+Retirees and covered spouses who are Medicare-eligible are required to enroll in Medicare Part A and Medicare Part B as of the date of retirement.

 Retiree Health Benefits